ChehanMendiyaa/Techpath/PROJECT_1_NOTES.md

 ## Purpose

-This is the first project in this workspace.
+This is the first project of mine as a Undergrafuate Student in University of Ruhuna.
 It is a static, attractive, mobile-responsive website for Sri Lankan A/L Technology students.

 The site is intended to share study resources such as: